openmanuscript/openmanuscript/rougue/readme.md

 It's a writer's dream.
 Or maybe it's just an obsession.

 **RogueWriter** is a portable device that makes it easy to write, without all the distractions that a laptop can offer.
-I've used a lot of these, and you can take a look at my article on that obsessive journey.

-I wanted something that:
+There are a lot of different attempts at this, and for mine, I wanted something that:

 - Was reliable, simple, and flexible
 - Was portable, with good battery life